UB-Mannheim/akf-dbTools/README.md

 ----------------
 At the moment the program contains two different tools:

+#### json2sqlite for books
+It parses the json information, which are gained from the books, to the sqlite database.
+RefGetter and KennGetter are not necessary to use afterwards.

+#### json2sqlite for cds
+It parses the json information, which are gained from the cds, to the sqlite database.
+RefGetter and KennGetter are necessary to use afterwards.

 #### RefGetter
 It gets the 'referenz' values, reads all years which
 are bind to it and pretty prints the data into the